tessercat/daoistic-book/blog/setting-the-bar/content.md

 That way farmers don’t waste effort and merchants don’t lose money.
 Happy with our lot in life,
-we look different, socialize separately, but we all do easy jobs and don't grumble, make mistakes and get corrected, get it right and get credit.
+we look different, think different, but we all do easy jobs and don't grumble, make mistakes and get corrected, get it right and get credit.